jed-harwood/SGM/README.md

 The `TARGAR` folder builds on that package API with reproducible simulations and a temperature application that compares TAR-GAR, G-VAR, and graphicalVAR on year-specific temperature data.
+The graphicalVAR baseline follows Epskamp (2017), and the G-VAR baseline follows the graph VARMA forecasting framework of Isufi et al. (2019).

 ## Installation